Academic Calendar 2024-2025

 4. Plan a narrative or experimental work through storyboarding and preliminary testing.

-5. Explain aesthetic, theoretical and social issues in one's own work and the work of others.
+5. Explain aesthetic, theoretical, and social issues in one's own work and the work of others.

-6. Implement strategies for sound-image sychonization.
+6. Implement strategies for sound-image synchronization.

 7. Understand file specs and delivery issues such as video compression, frame rate, and resolution.